Mrudanihada/DollarBot/README.md

 ### Future Enhancements

-- [ ] Adding a more robust cloud database
+- [ ] Adding a more robust cloud database for instance, MongoDB
-- [ ] Aggregation of an AI/ML based estimator that takes into account inflation
+- [ ] Aggregation of an AI/ML based prediction model that can estimate expenses
 - [ ] Improve User Interface design
-- [ ] Ability to store pictures of physical bills tied to expenses for user reference
+- [ ] Ability to capture expenses from images of physical bills using Computer Vision and OpenCV
+- [ ] Add more data visualisation charts like piechart, line graphs etc.
+- [ ] Add currency converter tool to aid smooth expense tracking for people living in different parts of the world

  ### Link to Project Board: [DollarBot Project Board](https://github.com/users/ymdatta/projects/3)